FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/10-auth-with-react.md

 Refresh the page **twice**.
 The application now works as expected.

 > You could also have set a client-side cookie in the `logIn` function and deleted it in the `logOut` function.
-But this solution does not work well when the user is logged out after a period of inactivity (session expiration).
+But this solution does not work well when the user is automatically logged out after a period of inactivity (session expiration).